evalgpt/evalgpt/README.md

 ./evalgpt.rb
 ```

-You'll be prompted to select a model by number
+* You'll be prompted to select a model by number (gpt variants work best)

-Only code responses are displayed by default.
-To see the prompt and response, pass the `--verbose` flag
+* Only code responses are displayed by default.
+If you aren't seeing responses use `--verbose` flag to debug and see what the api is responding with

-When a ruby code response is detected you'll be prompted if you want to evaluate it
+* When a ruby code response is detected you'll be prompted if you want to evaluate it

 ### Example